osama-majdi-data/ECommerce-Churn-Forensic-Pipeline/README.md

 ---

+📂 Dataset Source: Kaggle Dataset Link - Used as the raw transactional baseline to demonstrate upstream SQL sanitization and tree-based model auditing.

 ## 🚨 The Structural Plot Twist (Why a 99% ML Model Is Dangerous)

 During development, my initial Machine Learning models reached a spectacular **98% accuracy**.
 To a beginner, this is a milestone.
 To a professional Data Engineer, this screams **Data Leakage, Overfitting, or Systemic Data Corruption**.